MuziMoe/accenture-assessment-api/README.md

 Then run the server using 'npx ts-node-dev server.ts'

 The API is now running and you can now run the frontend

+ALSO, please make sure you are running the latest node.js version (or atleast a version above 16)